 I’m not saying I was always the best saver, but it became a habit to always put at least a little bit of everything I earned into my savings account.
 Sometimes it was only a few dollars, but the habit remained.

 I always tell my girls that it isn’t so much the amount that you are saving as the habit you are making.
-When you prioritize saving whenever you have an income you will always end up ahead.
+When you prioritize saving a portion of your income you will always end up ahead.

 As I got older giving my money to the bank became more of an issue and I wasn’t as diligent about saving, as I should have been.
 I still saved but was easily sidetracked.